lowRISC/opentitan/hw/ip/usbdev/doc/_index.md

 - Support SETUP, IN and OUT transactions

-- Support for Bulk, Control and Interrupt endpoints and transactions
+- Support for Bulk, Control, Interrupt and Isochronous endpoints and transactions

 - Initial version does not support Isochronous transfers larger than 64 bytes (later extension)